paxdotdev/pax/README.md

 | ⏲ Not yet supported |

-[1] Note that Pax is currently in alpha and should only be used in rare production settings where that's not a concern.
+[1] Note that Pax is currently in alpha and should only be used in settings where that's not a concern.

 [2] Native 2D drawing that _just works_ on every device — with a very light footprint — is available thanks to the hard work behind [Piet](https://github.com/linebender/piet).